asRot0/PolyglotTransformer/README.md

 - `eng-spa.txt` → English to Spanish

 Just place the downloaded `.txt` file into your project and update the `load_data()` function accordingly!

----

-## 🤝 Contributing

-Pull requests are welcome for:
-- New languages
-- Improvements to architecture
-- Optimizations and tooling

----